 Chrystal Bean graduated summa cum laude in May of 2024 with a Bachelor of Art in Studio Art (a concentration in sculpture) and a Minor in Art History from Vermont State University, Castleton.
 Chrystal works at the VTSU Castleton Bank Gallery as the Gallery Coordinator.
-She is also a Teaching Assistant at VTSU, Castleton in Intro to Sculpture for the Spring 2025 semester.
-She Interned at the Chaffee Art Center during the summer of 2024.
+She was a Teaching Assistant at VTSU, Castleton in Intro to Sculpture during the Spring 2025 semester.
+She interned at the Chaffee Art Center during the summer of 2024.
 She is now pursuing a Master of Fine Arts in Studio Art at Vermont State University, Johnson.

 Artists Statement